 No matter your interest, there’s something for everyone in the Mass Media department.
-Students in the major or outside can apply to be a part of three separate programs: The Baker Orange, KNBU Radio, or KNBU TV.
+Students in the major or outside can apply to be a part of the Baker Orange online newspaper and KNBU online radio.
 Students can be rewarded with up to $2,000 in participation award scholarships, and for editorial or leadership positions, they can also earn hourly work study money.
-Get hands on experience while beefing up your resume with one of these three programs.
+Get hands-on experience while beefing up your resume with one of these programs.

 Nationally and locally renowned, the Baker Orange is the university’s student-run newspaper.
 In the past decade, the Orange has repeatedly received high distinctions from the Associated Collegiate Press, Kansas Collegiate Media, and Society of Professional Journalists, earning the Orange a place in the ACP Hall of Fame.
 ACP has recognized the Orange with four Pacemaker nominations since 2007, one for the print edition and three for the Orange online.
 Several Baker Orange staff members also have earned the distinction of KCM Journalist of the Year.